CivicaDigital/TDD-Dojo/readme.md

  ### Write your first test

- Now that we have the requirments we can write the first test.
+ Now that we have the requirements we can write the first test.
 The first one we will write will be to return the original number as that's the easiest to implement.

  Remember, we don't write any implementation code yet, only the test code.
 It must fail to start off with!!